Andrew Hanna

 How to Be a Successful Software Team: Part 3

 Creating an environment where ownership, trust, and empowerment drive motivation and performance.
 In general, when employees feel disconnected from the bigger picture, by time their engagement drops, and their contributions become transactional rather than impactful.
+This drop in engagement is not always dramatic or immediate.
+It often starts subtly missed opportunities to lead, low curiosity about results, or limited input in planning meetings.
+Over time, these signs accumulate and impact team culture and delivery.

 To build strong, high-performing teams, companies must create an environment that encourages autonomy, direct stakeholder relationships, and trust, allowing employees to take ownership of their work and feel genuinely invested in the team's success.